+Towards an Understanding of the Many Facets of Big Data Applications

+1. Introduction

+- With the proliferation of applications that have Big Data properties, there is a critical and timely need to understand these properties and the relationship between different applications.
+The aim of this paper is to first capture the essential and fundamental Big Data properties and then classify/understand the applications based upon them.

+- Many different types of Big Data applications.
+Even though there is some commonality, our focus is on Science and Engineering data-intensive applications, which has traditionally been dominated by simulation based applications.
+Hence we compare and contrast some general properties of Big Data applications with classical HPC applications.

+- Together, the above two will enable us to understand the structure and functionality (performance) of S&E Big Data applications, which in turn will enable us to build better systems (libraries and middleware) as well as hardware.

-Sources of Information
+2. Sources of Information

+2.1.
+Data Intensive Use Cases

 In discussing the structure of Big Data Applications, let us first discuss the inevitably incomplete input that we used to do our analysis.
-We have gained of course quite a bit of experience from our research over many years but 3 explicit sources that we used were a recent use case survey by NIST from Fall 2013; a survey of data intensive research applications (Distributed Computing MetaPatterns) by Jha et al.; and study of members of data analytics libraries including R, Mahout and MLLib.
+We have gained of course quite a bit of experience from our research over many years but 3 explicit sources that we used were a recent use case survey by NIST from Fall 2013; a survey of data intensive research applications (Distributed Computing Abstractions) by Jha et al.; and study of members of data analytics libraries including R, Mahout and MLLib.
 We follow with a summary of first two sources.

 The NIST Big Data Public Working Group (NBD-PWG) was launched in June 2013 with a set of working groups covering Big Data Definitions, Taxonomies, Requirements, Security and Privacy Requirements, Reference Architectures White Paper Survey, Reference Architectures, Security and Privacy Reference Architectures and Big Data Technology Roadmap.
 The Requirements working group gathered 51 use cases from a public call and then analyzed in terms of requirements of a reference architecture.
-Here we will look at them differently to identify common patterns and characteristics which can be used to guide and evaluate Big Data hardware and software.
+Here we will look at them differently to identify common patterns and characteristics, which can be used to guide and evaluate Big Data hardware and software.
 The 51 use cases are organized into nine broad areas with the number of associated use cases in parentheses:

 Government Operation (4)